 Sports Cards Have Become An Investing Option

 Back in the 80s and 90s when most of us first started collecting, there wasn’t much of a difference between supply and demand.
 As demand increased, makers printed more and more cards and the value remained pretty much unchanged.

 That has undertaken a drastic shift.
 Now, sports cards are built in a way that ensures that they’re seen as rare and valuable.
 This is done by printing serial numbers and limiting the number of cards that are printed.
 Take the 1968 Topps #177 Nolan Ryan Rookie Card.
 Only ONE exists in the world.
 And it sold for a shocking $612,359 in August of 2016.

-Sportscard makers are also now printing limited edition and autographed cards to add to scarcity but be careful in regards to buying raw cards and stick to sports cards that have already been graded.
+Pro-Tip: Sportscard makers are also now printing limited edition and autographed cards to add to scarcity but be careful in regards to buying raw cards and stick to sports cards that have already been graded.

 The market has quickly realized the need for a way to ensure the authenticity and quality of cards that are being traded.
-This might have been based solely on trust before, but with the rise of online selling the systems behind this have transformed completely.
-PSA and Beckett’s BGS grade cards from 0 to 10 and even disclose how many cards they grade at each level.
+This might have been based solely on trust before, but with the rise of online selling, the systems behind this have transformed completely.
+PSA, SGC, and Beckett’s BGS grade cards from 0 to 10 and even disclose how many cards they grade at each level.

 I could keep listing more and more reasons why sports card investing is about to give investors life-changing returns.

 But it all boils down to this:

 Supply will never meet demand.